Receive Frame events in your webhook endpoint

 Event type

 You receive events for all of the event types your webhook endpoint is listening for in your configuration.
 Use the received event type to determine what processing your application needs to perform.
-The data.object correspoding to each event type varies.
+The data correspoding to each event type varies.

 Live and test mode